RobotLocomotion/drake-ros/bazel_ros2_rules/network_isolation/README.md

 )
 ```

+Similarly, the ros nodes spawned in this test can only talk to each other, and not other nodes running on the system at the same time, even if you have multiple instances of this test running in different terminals.

 ## Using the ``isolate`` target:
-As mentioned before, the ``isolate`` target is meant to be used in a generic way and will isolate the process provided to it, i.e. :
+As mentioned before, the ``isolate`` target is meant to be used in a generic way and will isolate **any** process provided to it provided it is available in the bazel sandbox, for e.g. :
 ```
 cd bazel_ros2_rules
 bazel run //network_isolation:isolate -- /bin/bash -c "echo HELLO_WORLD"